 The Paleo crowd tends to use lots of eggs, bacon, olive oil and high cholesterol animal fats, and very few starchy veggies or grains.
 They are probably trying to avoid leaky gut problems caused by grains.
 But tubers can be filling and satisfying and full of nutrients without causing irritation to the gut lining.

-I find these high-meat and high protein diets baffling because studies have shown that blue zone optimal diets have meat as a condiment and only on special occasions a few times per month.
-They are getting all their protein from plants like legumes along with leafy greens and starchy roots.
+I find these high-meat and high protein diets baffling because studies have shown that blue-zone optimal diets have meat as a condiment and only on special occasions a few times per month.
+They are getting most of their protein from plants like legumes along with leafy greens and starchy roots.

 Don’t Fear Whole High-Fiber Natural Carbs

 Starch is the foundation of the healthiest human diet according to long-term studies.
 We have been misled to fear all carbs when really we should be concerned only with staying away from refined carbohydrates which are indeed poison to all living beings!

-We have evolved to eat cooked healthy, high fiber starches. think potatoes, whole grains, not ground up powdered carbs that predominate our diet in western culture.
+We have evolved to eat raw and cooked whole, high fiber starches. think potatoes, whole grains, not ground up refined white powdered carbs that predominate our diet in western culture.